Soul Calibur 2

 or forward is an awesome strategic element, unique to the Soul

-skilled players from the novices (and the shameless button mashers).
+skilled players from casual players (and those shameless button mashers).
+Soul

 dismantle opponents (with style and finesse).

 That's what makes a great fighting game in my book.
-Seriously, players who shamelessly spam in SC2 are
+Seriously, anyone who would